Cpt-Dingus/blog-page/docs/Radio/L band weather satellite reception guide.md

 1. Open SatDump, move to the `Recording` tab, start the appropriate pipeline in the `Processing` shortly before the pass
     - You can optimally select the satellite in the `Tracking` tab so you have an easy-to-see reference of where the satellite is in real-time
 2. Aim your dish in the general direction of the satellite, move it around until you can begin seeing the signal
-    - With **NOAA/Meteor HRPT**, you will first see the strong carrier in the center of your FFT
+    - With **Meteor HRPT**, you will first see the strong carrier in the center of your FFT
     - With **MetOp/AWS**, you will first see a lot of smaller jumpy lines appearing, which is filler that's stronger than the actual data payload
 3. When you see the pipeline sync or the deframer count start ticking up, **you're now getting a signal**!
 Make slight adjustments until you see the SNR counter start ticking up, it should go up fairly quickly thanks to atmospheric phenomena.
 4. Once you see that you have an SNR reading, only make slight adjustments from this point onward.
 I personally recommend you **SNR track** - create a small margin, move your dish very slowly to get the average as high as possible.
 The general convention for L-band is **point & wait** - you do not need to be moving constantly, just move when the signal starts getting weaker.